 If you've failed your award

-If you receive the decision of "Failed Award", you won't be able to continue on your award.
+If you receive the decision of 'Failed Award', you won't be able to continue on your award.
 We'll contact you as soon as possible after your results have been published to confirm your result.
 This will be in the form of a letter emailed to your last registered personal email address.
 If you have failed your award there may still be some options available to you.

 If your studies have been affected by any personal circumstances or significant health difficulties, particularly over the past academic year, please contact an Information Point as soon as possible.